Pineville Courthouse Square Historic District

-The district included what was the only 4-story building in Pineville as of 1988, the 1921-built Pineville Furniture Store building.
+The district includes what was the only 4-story building in Pineville as of 1988, the 1921-built Pineville Furniture Store building.
 Next door to that is a George Mesker-designed commercial building with "corbelled cream-colored brickwork."

 It includes an "impressive" Masonic Temple building built in 1921 that has a three-story brick facade "ornamented with what resembles a proscenium arch of stone supported by a pair of engaged Egyptian pilasters."
 A brick parapet "is raised in the center to form a shallow pediment above an inscription identifying the building, and a central stone panel contains an emblem of the winged sun disk."

 It was listed on the NRHP in 1990.

 The district includes 35 properties, including 26 contributing and four non-contributing buildings.